paydos/BookingAutomation/readme.md

 Thank you for your interest in this project.
 I'm looking forward to hearing your feedback and suggestions.

+Please note that paths have been anonymized upon request, and I apologise for any inconvenience this may cause.
+However, feel free to contact me for any inquiries.

 <!-- PROJECT SHIELDS -->
 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]